poornimah67-blip/Python-programs/README.md

 31. pgm to calculate student marks and grade
 32. Pgm to Find Second Largest Number (without using sort)
 33. pgm to write ATM withdrawal system
 34. pgm to calculate tbe student marks and grade
+35. pgm to Check Whether a Triangle is Valid Using Angles